David Marlow Conductor

 Representations: General management

 David Marlow is passionate about music education for people of all ages.
 Since September 2014 he has regularly delved into the symphonic repertoire for radio listeners.
 This remarkable collection of musical analyses is available online.
-One music education project in 2013 led him to the Congo to work with the Kinshasa Symphony Orchestra together with musicians from the WDR Sinfonieorchester, BR Sinfonieorchester and Ensemble Modern.
+He is also involved frequently in education projects with children, adolescents and adults, for example with the Kinshasa Symphony Orchestra in 2013 together with musicians from the WDR and BR Symphony Orchestras and the Ensemble Modern.